 Skadi is a free, open source collection of tools that enables the collection, processing and advanced analysis of forensic artifacts and images.
+It works on MacOS, Windows, and Linux machines.
 It scales to work effectively on laptops, desktops, servers, the cloud, and can be installed on top of hardened / gold disk images.

 How to Get Started and Support

 Available in OVA, Vagrant and Signed Installer formats

 This portal allows easy access to Skadi tools.
 By default it is available at the IP address of the Skadi Server.